Reference for agents

 When you set up an agent, you can choose the model it uses to generate responses.
 You have two options: using a Braze-powered model or bringing your own API key.

-The Braze-powered Auto model is optimized for models whose thinking capabilities are sufficient to perform tasks such as catalog search and user segmentation membership.
+The Braze-powered Auto model is optimized for models whose thinking capabilities are sufficient to perform tasks such as catalog search and segment membership.
 When using other models, we recommend testing to confirm your model works well for your use case.
 You may need to adjust your instructions to give different levels of detail or step-by-step thinking to models with different speeds and capabilities.

 Option 1: Use a Braze-powered model